justicial/justicial.github.io/_posts/2023-04-02-user-macos-security-understanding-apple-built-in-tools.md

 date: 2023-04-02
 categories: Security
 ---
 macOS has a reputation for being a secure operating system, but that doesn't mean it's immune to threats.
-Malware and other types of attacks can still affect macOS users, which is why it's important to understand the security tools and features that Apple has built into the operating system.
-In this post, we'll take a closer look at some of the built-in security tools that are available to individual users of macOS.
+Malware and other attack vectors can still affect macOS users, which is why it's important to understand the security tools and features that Apple has built into the operating system.
+In this post, we'll take a closer look at some of the built-in security tools that individual macOS users can access.
 While these tools can't guarantee absolute security, understanding how they work can help users make more informed decisions about how to protect themselves and their data.

 ## XProtect and MRT

 Apple's static signature check (XProtect), and malware removal tool (MRT) are two built-in security features on macOS.
 These tools are located at `/Library/Apple/System/Library/CoreServices`.
 In general, you can find them using
 {% highlight sh %}
 mdfind -name XProtect | grep CoreServices
 {% endhighlight %}